Athens Water Supply and Sewerage Company S.A. (AHWSF)

 - Exposure to regulatory changes and environmental risks.

-- Ongoing: Efforts to optimize water resource management practices may lead to reduced water consumption and improved sustainability.
+- Efforts to optimize water resource management practices may lead to reduced water consumption and improved sustainability.

 - Infrastructure Modernization: AHWSF can modernize its aging water and sewerage networks to reduce water loss, improve efficiency, and comply with environmental regulations.
 The Greek government and EU provide funding for infrastructure projects, offering financial support.
 Modernization can improve operational efficiency, reduce costs, and increase revenue.
 The market for water infrastructure upgrades is substantial, with billions of dollars invested annually worldwide.